By Paula Parker

 Only carry what money you need and put all your travel documents and valuables in the hotel safe.

-Like most countries credit card fraud is a problem in Thailand, only use your credit card at reputable establishments and check your statements on the internet regularly, there a many places in Phuket that have free WiFi.
+Like most countries credit card fraud is a problem in Thailand, only use your credit card at reputable establishments and check your statements on the internet regularly.

 If possible try to avoid using credit cards.